Understanding Consent

 While we are obviously here for the ‘consent tea video’ and Planned Parenthood’s FRIES model for Consent ( Freely Given, Reversible, Informed, Enthusiastic, and Specific) we also want to prioritize conversations that include skills and tools for practicing consent and pleasure filled sex.

-Check out and share our new video Moving Beyond Your Consent 101 created by the Consent is Golden team with the support of Thinklink Graphics.
+Check out and share our new video Moving Beyond Your Consent 101 created by the Consent is Golden team in collaboration with Jeneka Jool and Thinklink Graphics.
+Check out Jeneka's work here.

 Let’s be honest, our schools, families and friends aren’t having real conversations about how to have hot, healthy and compassionate sexual intimacy.
 We live in communities drenched in shame and awkwardness about sex; so it’s hard to know what we should actually be striving for!